ganrad/aks-aspnet-sqldb-rest/README.md

     2018-09-17 16:59:59Z: Listening for Jobs
     ```
     Minimize this terminal window for now as you will only be using it to view the results of a VSTS build.
 Before proceeding, open another terminal (WSL Ubuntu/Putty) window and login (SSH) into the Linux VM.

-### C] Build and run the Claims API microservice locally on the Linux VM

 ### D] Deploy Azure Container Registry (ACR)
 **Approx. time to complete this section: 10 minutes**